redbooth/aerofs-sdk-python/README.md

-AeroFS Python SDK
+AeroFS SDK (Python)
 ==

 *Work in progress.*

 *Not officially endorsed by AeroFS at this time.*

-The `aerofs-python-sdk` project is an AeroFS API SDK written in Python.
+The `aerofs-sdk-python` project is an AeroFS API SDK written in Python.

 Install
 ---